huimeiwu/recommendation-system/README.md

 We designed a **layered recommendation pipeline** to improve flexibility, interpretability, and cold-start performance:

-#### **Ingredient-Level Preference Modeling**
+#### **Ingredient-Level Preference Modeling (Primary Contribution)**

 My primary contribution focused on the ingredient-level preference modeling layer, including data simulation, representation learning, and evaluation under sparse and cold-start conditions.

-Instead of starting with full menu items, we first model user preferences at the ingredient level (e.g., boba, taro, grass jelly).
-This enables the system to capture shared signals across products that use similar components.
+We modeled user preferences at the ingredient level (e.g., boba, taro, grass jelly) rather than full menu items to capture shared preference signals across products with overlapping components.

-- Designed a synthetic user–ingredient interaction matrix to approximate realistic preference signals under limited explicit feedback, using POS frequencies and       MovieLens-inspired sampling.
+- Designed a synthetic user–ingredient interaction matrix to approximate realistic preference signals under limited explicit feedback, using POS frequency signals and MovieLens-inspired sampling.
 - Trained an ALS-based collaborative filtering model in PySpark to learn stable ingredient embeddings under high sparsity.
 - Stored learned user and ingredient embeddings in BigQuery to support efficient downstream retrieval and analysis.
 - Evaluated model quality using precision@5 (0.63) and ingredient coverage (90%), prioritizing discovery and diversity for cold-start users.

 #### **Product-Level Mapping & Recommendation (System Context)**

-The second layer connects ingredient preferences to actual menu items.
-This layer provides a lightweight mapping from ingredient preferences to menu items and serves as contextual background for the overall system.
+The second layer maps learned ingredient preferences to actual menu items, providing a lightweight bridge from ingredient-level signals to product-level recommendations.

 - Used ingredient-overlap scoring to rank menu items based on preferred ingredients.
-- Implemented TF-IDF similarity on product descriptions to build a fallback for cold-start cases (e.g., new users or sparse ingredients).
+- Implemented TF-IDF similarity on product descriptions as a fallback for cold-start scenarios (e.g., new users or sparse ingredient signals).
-- Exposed APIs to downstream systems for UI rendering and experimentation teams.
+- Integrated with downstream systems via APIs to support UI rendering and experimentation workflows.

-This modular design helps the system recommend new or unfamiliar products by leveraging latent preferences over ingredients, which are more transferable and easier to interpret.
+This modular design enables the system to surface new or unfamiliar products by translating latent ingredient preferences into interpretable product-level recommendations.

 ## Technologies Used